murexrobotics/web/src/content/blog/murex-ethernet-switch-v1.md

 _MUREX Robotics is Phillips Exeter Academy’s High School Underwater Robotics Team competing in the MATE Underwater ROV Competition._

 We have a grand vision: to democratize technology for all.
 Despite being just a high school robotics team, MUREX strives to uphold that standard in every way possible.
-In a recent project regarding the networking system of our underwater ROV, we have yet again made another stride towards our ambitious dream.
+We've yet again made a stride towards out ambitious dream in a recent project regarding the networking system of out underwater ROV.

-While designing the new electrical system for the MUREX ROV, we realized the need for an embedded (and small) Ethernet switch, connecting our custom CM4-based control board, PLC module, and vision system –– consisting of multiple IP cameras –– together.
-Instinctively, we first turned towards the internet in search of a performant and affordable solution.
+While designing the new electrical system for the MUREX ROV, we realized the need for an embedded (and small) Ethernet switch.
+We needed something to connect our custom CM4-based control board, PLC module, and vision system –– consisting of multiple IP cameras.
+Instinctively, we turned towards the internet in search of a performant and affordable solution.

 Unfortunately, that search was to no avail.
-The 5-port [Ethernet switch](https://bluerobotics.com/store/comm-control-power/tether-interface/ethswitch/) made by Blue Robotics, a major sponsor of the MATE ROV Competition, costs a whopping $175 per unit!
-The [SwitchBlox](https://botblox.io/products/small-ethernet-switch), made by UK-based BotBlox specializing in Ethernet solutions, doesn’t do much better with $72.
-Finally, we found [Allbord](http://www.szallbord.com/detail/5koubaizhaogongyejijiaohuanjimokuai.html), another company offering cheap but robust switches.
+The 5-port [Ethernet switch](https://bluerobotics.com/store/comm-control-power/tether-interface/ethswitch/) by Blue Robotics -- a major sponsor of the MATE ROV Competition -- costs a whopping $175 per unit!
+The [SwitchBlox](https://botblox.io/products/small-ethernet-switch) by BotBlox -- a company specializing in Ethernet solutions -- doesn't do much better at $72.
+Finally, we found [Allbord](http://www.szallbord.com/detail/5koubaizhaogongyejijiaohuanjimokuai.html), a company offering cheap but robust switches.
 Sadly, they are based in Shenzhen, China.

 So, we decided to take matters into our own hands (as usual)...

-After extensive research over the summer and intermittent work by our budding electrical team throughout fall term, we present the [MUREX Ethernet Switch](https://docs.murexrobotics.com/elec/boards/networking/switch): a 5-port unmanaged Fast Ethernet (100BASE-TX) switch, compliant with the IEEE 802.3u standard and matching commercial solutions in size and performance.
+After extensive summer research and intermittent work by our budding electrical team throughout the fall, we present the [MUREX Ethernet Switch](https://docs.murexrobotics.com/elec/boards/networking/switch): a 5-port unmanaged Fast Ethernet (100BASE-TX) switch compliant with the IEEE 802.3u standard, matching commercial solutions in size and performance.
 Additionally, the BOM costs just under $15 per unit!
-Most importantly, it is [fully open-source](https://github.com/murexrobotics/electrical-2024/tree/main/networking/switch), so that anyone can follow and improve upon our solution.
+Most importantly, it is fully [open-source](https://github.com/murexrobotics/electrical-2024/tree/main/networking/switch), so anyone can follow and improve upon our solution.

 ![](/blogs/murex-ethernet-switch-v1/photo5.jpg)